 - The "Server" is initiated by some external entity.
-For the moment, we assume that this entity is the system administrator. [ start() ] - The "Server" initializes its "Skeleton" so that it is able to receive messages from client applications.
+For the moment, we assume that this entity is the system administrator. [start()] - The "Server" initializes its "Skeleton" so that it is able to receive messages from client applications.
 The "Skeleton" can be considered as the main point of entry for new clients to get involved in the game. [initialize()] - The "Skeleton" sits idle until there is a new connection request.
 Whenever such an event occurs, the "Skeleton" generates a new instance of "Connection".
-This results in the generation
+This results in the generation of a new thread and from that point on all of the interactions between the current client and the server are handled by that thread, namely that "Connection" instance. [create()]

-- of a new thread and from that point on all of the interactions between the current client and the server are handled by that thread, namely that "Connection" instance. [create()] - It is a good programming practice that the "Connection" instance is visible from its generator, namely the "Skeleton".
+- It is a good programming practice that the "Connection" instance is visible from its generator, namely the "Skeleton".
 For this purpose, the "Connection" adds itself to the list of all "Connections" in the "Skeleton". [add()] - The "Connection" thread must register itself with the appropriate "Channel" so that it is evaluated together with the other "Connection" instances in the same "Channel".
 This is a must since the players in the same room should literally be viewing the same dynamic definitions regarding the room at hand.
-Maintaining synchronized game state data in various clients will be one of the major challenges in the project. [subscribe()] - The "Connection" thread sits doing nothing until a message is received from the client. - One type of a message that can be received is a request to join the game [requestJoinGame()].
-The player should be assigned a room and more importantly that player should be sent the static/dynamic information regarding the room. - The "Connection" thread forwards that request to the "Server" [forwardRequest()] which evaluates it and finds a suitable room to add the player into.
-Then it asks the "Data Loader" entity to supply the relevant information by means of its serialized instance [RoomData, SerializedRoomData]. - Whenever a message (relevant to a player's movement/interaction) is received though, it first needs to be decoded.
+Maintaining synchronized game state data in various clients will be one of the major challenges in the project. [subscribe()] - The "Connection" thread sits doing nothing until a message is received from the client.
+Whenever a message is received though, it first needs to be decoded.
 The "Message Decoder" class comes in handy at this point.
 Messages are transmitted as raw byte-streams based on a predefined messaging format.
 "Message Decoder" converts them into Message objects processable by the server itself. [decode()] - The decoded message is not yet ready to be processed.
 As mentioned in various parts of the report, messages need validation and ordering.
 For this purpose, the decoded message is sent to the "Event Orderer" unit for further processing. [addToBuffer()] - There will come a time when the messages in the event queue can be interpreted to form a meaning.
 On that case, the "Event Orderer" will signal it to the "Connection" by sending its "ready" flag. [isReady()] - Upon receiving the notification, the "Connection" thread is ready to send the list of ordered events both to the "Game Engine" [processEvents()] and to the subscribed "Channel" [pushEvents()]. - The "Channel" is responsible for notifying all its subscribers on the events pushed by the "Connection" [notifyClientsOfEvents()].
 To be more specific on the issue, let us clarify it with an example.
 Suppose Player A is in Room X and there are 3 more Players in the room (Player B, Player C, Player D).
 If Player A makes a movement then all of the other Players (B D) in the room must also be made aware of this change.
 The idea of a "Channel" aids us in implementing this concept.
 All the players in a single Room are subscribed to the same "Channel".
 The "Channel" acts as a mediator whenever there is a change in the game state.
 Furthermore, whenever a message is sent to the server indicating that there is a change, the above procedure is automatically invoked. - The server can be put on hold [hold()] or stopped [stop()].

 5.2.2.
-Server-Side Game Engine: Event Receiving and Sending Scenario
+Server-Side Game Engine Sequence Diagram